AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-By implementing “Displacement”, you can shift a drawn indicator line right or left along the x-axis.
+By implementing "Displacement", you can shift a drawn indicator line right or left along the x-axis.
 This property can be queried within the script and will return an int value.

 Blue line: Displacement = 0 (Original)